 Grounded in our faith commitments to love of God and love of neighbor, the Wisconsin Council of Churches is reaching out to our Muslim neighbors with a message of solidarity and respect as the holy season of Ramadan approaches.
 We commit to be compassionate neighbors, bearing witness to the love and justice of Jesus Christ when those of other faith traditions experience prejudice.

-Join the Wisconsin Council of Churches, as well as Wisconsin Faith Voices for Justice and the Interfaith Conference of Greater Milwaukee, our partners in this initiative, in wishing all Muslims a #BlessedRamadan.
+Join the Wisconsin Council of Churches in wishing all Muslims a #BlessedRamadan.
 Share your message of welcome and solidarity with a #BlessedRamadan lawn sign.

 How can I get a sign?

 Madison, Appleton, Eau Claire, Stevens Point and Milwaukee:

 The recommended donation for a 24″ x 18″ sign is $25, including the accompanying metal stand.
 Use the form at the bottom of this page to order, then pick up during office hours at

 - Madison area: Wisconsin Council of Churches Office (750 Windsor Street, Suite 301, Sun Prairie)

 - Appleton: East-Central Synod of Wisconsin ELCA Offices (16 Tri-Park Way, Appleton, 920-734-5381)

 - Eau Claire: First Congregational United Church of Christ (310 Broadway St, Eau Claire, 715-834-2668)